 Most focus on international activity.
 To protect local business interests, the Bermuda Government will not normally allow the formation of an exempted company in banking.
 However, some quality international banking organizations may, under certain circumstances, apply to form an exempted company for international or multinational general trust, investment and executorship activities.
 By qualifying as exempted companies, these corporate entities are not subject to any restrictions on foreign ownership.
 They can be either 100% owned by non-Bermudian interests or anywhere from 100% to 80%.
 Bermudians cannot hold more than a combined 20% interest in any one exempted company or partnership.

 This will change wholly in 2017 when certain upmarket local hotels are given a license by the Bermuda Government to operate casinos.
 Then, least a trio of major hotels present or planned will be licensed by the Bermuda Government to operate casinos for non-local guests.
-But for the last 400 years Bermuda deliberately does NOT allow online or offline gaming or gambling businesses, except for the game of Crown and Anchor, stacked in the dealers' favor, at annual local Cup Match games.
+But for the last 400 years Bermuda deliberately does NOT allow businesses in online or offline gaming or gambling businesses, except for the game of Crown and Anchor, stacked in the dealers' favor, at annual local Cup Match games.
 Other jurisdictions that do allow gambling have profited hugely from it though, so much that the Bermuda Government now allows visiting cruise ships, previously denied access by their passengers and crew to their casinos while in Bermuda waters, to open their casinos to cruise passengers on those ships.